Droidtop/enginehost-kirikiri-plugin/readme.md

     - [ ] access extern sdcard by saf
   - windows
   - linux
-- render
-- game support
+- develop
-  - [ ] recent krkr game decryption support
+  - [x] camke project structure, documention for develop
+  - [x] scripts to compile or cross compile
+  - [x] vscode and android studio project for multi enviroment
+  - [x] ci in github action to automaticly build

 (This project is heavily relying on cocos.
-As I am not familiar with cocos, I am looking forward for your contribute to improve this project)
+Sooner or later, I might rewrite these parts and replace them by SDL2.
+And because that the upstream didn't provide all the plugins source code, it still needs sometime to adapt them.)

 ## 1. usage